 - Launch PowerPoint.
-By default, PowerPoint opens a blank presentation with a new single slide.
+You will see the Presentation Gallery.
+Here, select the Blank Presentation to open a blank presentation with a new single slide.

 Figure 1: Themes drop-down gallery